-GRADING SCALE
+GRADING

-In order to successfully complete the course to sit for your state exam, you must receive an overall grade of 75% or greater.
+In order to successfully complete the course to sit for your state exam or receive reactivation/renewal of your certificate, you must receive an overall grade of 75% or greater, successfully completed all contact hour requirements and received a "Satisfactory" for the clinical component for your program of study if applicable.
+A Barton certificate of course completion will be issued for CNA and CMA students.
 The following grading scale will be used:

-А 91-100 4 grade points per credit hour
+A 91-100 4 grade points per credit hour

 В 84-90 3 grade points per credit hour

-С 75-83 2 grade points per credit hour
+C 75-83 2 grade points per credit hour

 D 70-74 1 grade point per credit hour

 F 0-69 0 grade points per credit hour